Hepatocerebral degeneration is a brain disorder that occurs in people with liver damage.

 This is a long-term (chronic) condition that may lead to irreversible nervous system (neurological) symptoms.

-The patient may continue to get worse and may die without a liver transplant.
-If a transplant is done early in the course of the disease, the neurological syndrome may be reversible.
+The person may continue to get worse and die without a liver transplant.
+If a transplant is done early, the neurological syndrome may be reversible.

 - Hepatic coma

 Call your health care provider if you have any symptoms of liver disease.